-The Company currently operates 63 franchised automotive dealerships.
+The Company currently operates 64 automotive dealerships.
 At the time of AutoCanada's initial public offering in May of 2006, AutoCanada owned 14 automotive dealerships.
-Since that time the Company has acquired, opened, or invested in 64 additional dealerships and has sold 10 of its dealerships.
-The following is a summary of acquisitions and divestitures in 2019.
+Since that time the Company has acquired, opened or invested in 71 additional dealerships and has sold 11 of its dealerships.
+The following is a summary of acquisitions and divestitures during the year ended December 31, 2020.